palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

                             imported (if other not calaccess_raw)

 .. note::
-    The ``updatecalaccessrawdata`` command overwrites the previously downloaded, extracted and cleaned files in the
+    The ``updatecalaccessrawdata`` command overwrites the previously downloaded, extracted and cleaned files in the application's download directory.

 ----------------------